ItsDrike/dotfiles/README.md

 You are highly advised to first go through these dotfiles yourself and adjust them to your liking.

+## :warning: NOTICE :warning:

+I'm currently in the process of migrating to Hyprland WM, running on wayland.
+This means that most of the config here will need to be reworked.
+However since I'm still in the process of setting everything up, I haven't yet done this, and so this repository still contains my older settings.

+Until I settle on everything, since some people asked for my dotfiles, if you are interested in my wayland dotfiles, I've created a temporary repository with these already in: <https://github.com/ItsDrike/temp-dotfiles>

+However know that this repo might often get force-pushes, and it's very much gonna be deleted within a few weeks once I get everything in order, at which point I'll migrate these settings here, and remove the outdated Xorg config.
+(Obviously, you'll still be able to find the older versions in the git history, and I might create a tag or even a branch pointing to this Xorg version).

 ## Sample images